Join Us

 to erkan.aydin@cup.uni-muenchen.de.
 The review of applications will start as soon as the application is received and shortlisted candidates will be notified via email to schedule an interview.
 The deadline for the application is April 30th, 2024.
 The position is available starting May 1st, 2024, and onwards.
 Applications from severely disabled individuals are given preference in cases of essentially equal qualifications.

-(2) PhD position in perovskite/silicon tandem solar cells
+PhD position in perovskite/silicon tandem solar cells (open for applications as of March 1st, 2024)

 Your tasks and responsibilities: